FyraLabs/readymade/HACKING.md

 ## Debugging

-Readymade currently forces all logging to be at the `trace` level for debugging purposes.
-This is the most verbose level available in tracing.
+Readymade currently defaults to the `error` log level.
+To set a custom log level, set `READYMADE_LOG`.
+For example `READYMADE_LOG=trace` will set the log level to trace, which is the most verbose level.
 Readymade logs to stderr and to a temporary folder `/tmp/readymade-logsXXXXXX`, which contains the file `readymade.log`.
 The logger is powered by `tracing-appender`.